SCCM Account Access

 ICU Liberation Can Help Cultivate Teamwork and Healthy Work Environments

-As a system, we must be mindful that organizational factors are one of the major risk factors for burnout syndrome in clinicians, which includes increasing workload, lack of control over the working environment and community, and inadequate rewards.
+As a system, we must be mindful that organizational factors are one of the major risk factors for burnout syndrome in clinicians, which includes increasing workload, lack of control over the working environment and community, and inadequate rewards.5 As we are asking more from our staff, we as leaders must ensure that we are doing everything we can to provide a healthy work environment for them.6 The American Association of Critical-Care Nurses approaches this through effective communication and decision-making, true collaboration, appropriate staffing, and meaningful recognition.6 The ICU Liberation campaign helps establish this culture of teamwork.

 Find Low-Cost and No-Cost Solutions to Implement the ICU Liberation Bundle (A-F)

 We need to continue to strive for daily SATs and SBTs on appropriate mechanically ventilated patients.
-No additional costs are associated with this, but it takes the coordinated approach among the bedside nurse, respiratory therapist, and intensivist while utilizing an evidence-based algorithm for daily sedation interruption.
+No additional costs are associated with this, but it takes the coordinated approach among the bedside nurse, respiratory therapist, and intensivist while utilizing an evidence-based algorithm for daily sedation interruption.2

-2 We set up a day shift and a night shift routine to include providing contact lenses or eyeglasses and hearing aids to those who needed them.
+Delirium intervention should focus on reducing modifiable risk factors that will help improve cognition, sleep, mobility, hearing, and vision.2 We set up a day shift and a night shift routine to include providing contact lenses or eyeglasses and hearing aids to those who needed them.
 At night, we attempted to turn off the lights and minimize noise.
 We switched baths from night shift to day shift to reduce sleep disruption.

 Administrators worked with laboratory and radiology leaders to change the timing of daily and noncritical laboratory tests and examinations.
 These are now performed in the morning rather than mid- to late afternoon.
 This was a challenging change because physicians and surgeons requested laboratory test and examination results for morning rounds.
 However, these interruptions contributed to sleep disruption, so it was essential to work with all key parties on a solution.